nh-server/switch-guide/docs/extras/himem_homebrew.md

 	4. Replace `hbl_tid=010000000000100D` with `hbl_tid=0100DC000A472000`.
           - This tells Atmosphere to load Homebrew using the demo for 10 Second Run RETURNS instead of the album.
           - If you're not using the demo for 10 Second Run RETURNS, replace this with the Title ID of your target application instead.
-	5. Insert your Switch's SD card back into your Switch, boot it into RCM, and launch Atmosphere.
+	5. Insert your Switch's SD card back into your Switch, and boot it up normally.
+          - Going online while in custom firmware is not considered 100% safe at this time.
 	6. Download the **demo** for 10 Second Run RETURNS from the eShop.

-When the 10 Second Run RETURNS demo is launched, you will boot into the Homebrew Menu instead.
+When in Atmosphere, when the 10 Second Run RETURNS demo is launched, you will boot into the Homebrew Menu instead.
 If, for whatever reason, you want to play the 10 Second Run RETURNS demo, simply hold R while launching it.